Best Hotels in Marrakesh

 Marrakesh Hotels Tariff

 Expect wide variance.
-Small riads start around 450–600 MAD a night; mid-range hotels in Marrakesh hover near 1,000–1,800 MAD; top-tier Marrakesh famous hotels cross 4,000 MAD easily.
+Small riads start around 450–600 MAD a night.
+This range often includes a solid affordable hotel in Marrakesh.
+Mid-range hotels in Marrakesh hover near 1,000–1,800 MAD; top-tier Marrakesh famous hotels cross 4,000 MAD easily.
 The Marrakesh hotel price comparison can swing 40% between weekdays and weekends, especially during Eid or major conferences.

 A few pricing quirks: